-I am booked through June of 2017 but will consider writing and speaking events beyond that date.
+I am booked through November 2017 but will consider writing and speaking events beyond that date.
 Please fill out the form below with your request.

 Do you travel?
 I take a limited amount of out-of-town speaking engagements each year.
 My website lists my current bookings under the Events tab.